A

 craft called a kayak and the other a large vessel that would carry an

 entire clan, called an umiak.
-To their south in the
+To their south in the subarctic forests

-forests there were the Algonquian boat-using hunter-fisher-gatherers
+there were the Algonquian boat-using hunter-fisher-gatherers who

-who travelled up and down the rivers.
+travelled up and down the rivers.
 They included Cree, Ojibwa,

 Algonquin, Montagnais, Innu, etc. Their boats were made by covering a